shuber2/awesome-wm-widgets/pactl-widget/README.md

         },
 ```

+**Note.** Older versions of `pactl`, like the one shipped with Debian Bullseye,
+do not provide commands like get-sink-volume or get-sink-mute, which are used
+by this widget.
+However, a wrapper script `pactl` is provided that augments
+`/usr/bin/pactl` to provide these commands.

 ### Shortcuts

 To improve responsiveness of the widget when volume level is changed by a shortcut use corresponding methods of the widget: